ddemonstrate/ddemonstrate.org/README.md

 * Blockchain based smart contracts means its censorship resistant.
 There is no one central point of failure.
 * The source code is open source.
 Feel free to clone, fork or make edits via pull requests.
 * Crypto only.
 No banks, credit cards, Paypal or third parties.
-* Anonymous, no personal information is collected ever.
+* Anonymous, no personal information is ever collected.
 * Secure.
 We encourage all users to use PGP based email.
 Our PGP key is available below and MIT server.

 ## How to add a campaign